-Since 1990, The Umbrella’s Arts and Environment program, Musketaquid, has promoted a discovery of the arts, a passion for place and nature, and environmental responsibility.
-Musketaquid sponsors an integrated program of community events including our signature Earth Day and Solstice Celebrations, adult and children's classes, and the Musketakids public art installations.
+Our Arts & Environment Program promotes a discovery of the arts, a passion for place and nature, and environmental responsibility.
+We sponsor an integrated program of community events including our signature Musketaquid Earth Day, Solstice Celebrations, adult and children's classes, Ninjas in Nature workshops, and public art installations.

 All ages and abilities are welcome: individuals and families, environmental, school and community groups.

 |NOW HIRING: P/T Arts & Environment Coordinator - Organized, collaborative person with passion for arts and the environment sought for part-time position through October 2021 coordinating education, community celebration, and public art activities.|

 Did you know?
 The name "Musketaquid" honors the wisdom of Concord's first people who described this place according to its nature, "the place where the waters flow through the grasses."
 Just as Concord's rivers extend beyond their bends, we seek ways to reach across traditional boundaries between art and nature.
 This sense of place is integral to our program and we connect to the past and to the present through observation, reflections, and creation.

 Related to our mission of enriching lives and building a vibrant community through the arts we would like to acknowledge that the land we use for classes and events and the land on which The Umbrella is built is the original homelands of the Nipmuc tribal nation and the original people of the land known as Musketaquid.
 We acknowledge the painful history of genocide and forced removal from this territory, and we honor and respect the many diverse Indigenous peoples still connected to this land on which we gather.

 April 25-May 31As part of The Umbrella Arts & Environment’s modified Earth Day Celebration for 2021, and the kick off to The Umbrella Artfest,...